Hannibal046/Awesome-LLM/README.md

 - [Chinese Large Model Leaderboard](https://github.com/jeinlee1991/chinese-llm-benchmark) - an expert-driven benchmark for Chineses LLMs.
 - [CompassRank](https://rank.opencompass.org.cn) - CompassRank is dedicated to exploring the most advanced language and visual models, offering a comprehensive, objective, and neutral evaluation reference for the industry and research.
 - [CompMix](https://qa.mpi-inf.mpg.de/compmix) - a benchmark evaluating QA methods that operate over a mixture of heterogeneous input sources (KB, text, tables, infoboxes).
+- [DataComp](https://www.datacomp.ai) - DataComp challenges participants to curate the best possible dataset from a massive pool of image-text pairs instead of focusing on improving models.
 - [DreamBench++](https://dreambenchplus.github.io/#leaderboard) - a benchmark for evaluating the performance of large language models (LLMs) in various tasks related to both textual and visual imagination.
 - [FELM](https://hkust-nlp.github.io/felm) - a meta-benchmark that evaluates how well factuality evaluators assess the outputs of large language models (LLMs).
 - [Indico LLM Leaderboard](https://indicodata.ai/llm): Indico Data runs a monthly benchmarking exercise across providers (LLama, Azure OpenAI, Google, AWS Bedrock, and Indico trained discriminative standard language models RoBERTa and DeBERTa), datasets (e.g. cord and CUAD), and capabilities (text classification, key information extraction, and generative summarization).